DrewMakes/traefik-swarm/README.md

 * Hat tip to

-Maxence Henneron had most up to date version and also works with SSL https://dev.to/maxencehenneron/automatic-dns-and-ssl-management-with-traefik-8cc
+Maxence Henneron had most up to date version I could find, his also works with SSL https://dev.to/maxencehenneron/automatic-dns-and-ssl-management-with-traefik-8cc

 Jason Raimondi almost got SSL working for me, his github was a useful comparison.